 Fertilization of tall fescue and smooth bromegrass pastures and hayfields

-Much of the nitrogen (N) applied to tall fescue and smooth bromegrass hay meadows and pastures goes on in January or February in eastern Kansas, but there is still time to apply it now even though temperatures late this winter have been warm and the cool season grasses are greening up rapidly.
+Much of the nitrogen (N) applied to tall fescue and smooth bromegrass hay meadows and pastures goes on in January or February in eastern Kansas, but there is still time to apply it now particularly given colder temperatures this year.
 The amount and timing of N depends on whether the field is hayed or grazed; how much, if any N was applied in the fall; the price of N and hay; and the growing conditions since last fall.

 Nitrogen fertilization for hay production

 Normal N fertilization rates for established fescue and bromegrass hay fields are 90 to 120 pounds actual N per acre, or about 30 pounds of N per ton of expected yield.
 A summary of K-State N response data shows the average yields for unfertilized brome and fescue were about 1.4 tons of hay per acre, while maximum yields averaged 3.2 tons of hay with 140 pounds of N (Figure 1).

 Figure 1.
 Forage response to nitrogen fertilizer application across multiple years in Kansas.
 Graph provided by Dorivar Ruiz Diaz, K-State Research and Extension.